bryaburg/Bookmarks/README.md

 - [Maldev Academy](https://maldevacademy.com/) - Maldev Academy is a comprehensive malware development course that focuses on x64 malware development
 - [Reverse Shell Templates](https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/Methodology%20and%20Resources/Reverse%20Shell%20Cheatsheet.md
 ) - Github Profile showing how and ways to make and do reverse shells
+- [Hacker Rank](https://www.hackerrank.com) - HackerRank is a platform for practicing coding skills and preparing for technical interviews.

 ### [Hacking Training Platforms]